stg-tud/apsa/2019/6-BasicCallGraphAlgorithms/BasicCallGraphAlgorithms.md

 - Issues:
    - More precise than _Call-by Signature_, but still rather imprecise.

-^ When implementing CHA or even more precise algorithms, decisions have to be made regarding the handling of incomplete class hierarchies. which are common place when analyzing real world projects.
+^ When implementing CHA or even more precise algorithms, decisions have to be made regarding the handling of incomplete class hierarchies which are common place when analyzing real-world projects.

 ---